BitcoinDesign/Guide/guide/payments/send.md

 - Lightning node ID
 - Lightning address

-Not that there are also static [invoice types]({{ '/guide/payments/send/payment-request-formats/' | relative_url }}) that can receive payments repeatedly.
+There are also static [invoice types]({{ '/guide/payments/send/payment-request-formats/' | relative_url }}) that can receive payments repeatedly.
 These are less intuitive overall due to their appearance, but could also be considered payment endpoints.

 **Amounts**